clayne/hacktical-c/stream/README.md

 };
 ```

 The next most obvious variation is memory streams.
-We'll use a `struct hc_vector` to manage the data. `vprintf` defaults to using a temporary buffer.
+We'll use a `struct hc_vector` to manage the data.

 ```C
 struct hc_memory_stream {